Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.2 Simple setup, but there are more pieces to line up.
+Assembly 4.2 Simple setup, with more pieces to align.

-Cooling / Breathability 3.7 Fine solo; warmer once everyone piles in.
+Cooling / Breathability 3.7 Fine solo; warmer with group use.

-Seat Comfort 4.4 Best all-night lounge comfort of the stationary options.
+Seat Comfort 4.4 Best stationary option for all-night lounging.

-Back Support 4.0 Supportive, though the corners invite more slouching.
+Back Support 4.0 Supportive, though corners invite slouching.

-Seat Depth Fit 3.8 Spacious and relaxed, not equally great for everyone.
+Seat Depth Fit 3.8 Spacious and relaxed, not equal for every body type.

 Durability 4.3 Core materials felt strong under heavier use.

-Layout Practicality 3.8 Huge presence; best in a dedicated space.
+Layout Practicality 3.8 Best in a dedicated large seating area.

-Cleaning 3.5 Spot-clean-only care plus a lot of surface area.
+Cleaning 3.5 Spot-clean care plus a lot of surface area.

 Value 3.9 You are paying for scale and lounge zones.

-Overall 4.0 The main living-room hub pick if you have the room.
+Overall 4.0 The main living-room hub if you have the space.

 Monroe 4 Piece Reclining Sectional